 - Early daysMore info

-- When you first return home, you will feel very tired.
+- Initially, when you first return home, you will feel very tired.
 It is important to listen to your body and have plenty of rest.
 Perhaps have an afternoon nap or just sit down for a while.
 Do a little and then rest a little.

 - Lifting More info